 VA panels are the least common of the three and are a good choice for entry-level gamers.
 They are significantly better than TN panels in terms of color reproduction and viewing angles, but not as good as IPS panels.
 VA Panels have the highest contrast of the three and look great in a dark environment so often favored by people who watch lots of movies on their monitor.
 Therefore they are a good middle ground between TN vs IPS.
 However, common complaints that they are prone to ghosting and motion trail issues in fast-paced games although this is less of an issue in the more premium models.

 - Good Color Accuracy

 - Low-cost models prone to Ghosting and Motion Blur issues

 There is no simple answer to which is the best panel, it really depends on what you’re using it for.

 - If you are an entry-level gamer, we would recommend a VA panel monitor as they offer a good middle ground between performance and color accuracy and they offer the highest contrast for a more immersive experience.

-- If you are a professional video or photo editor and want the most accurate colors possible then we recommend IPS panel monitor.
+- If you are a professional video or photo editor and want the most accurate colors possible then we recommend IPS panel monitor or an OLED Monitor.

 - Lastly, if you play fast-paced competitive games we would recommend a TN panel monitor or the highest end IPS panels.